-Applicant is 51 years old.
-He is retired from the United States Navy with an honorable discharge.
-He is employed by a defense contractor as an Avionics Technician.
+Applicant is 31 years old.
+He has a bachelor's degree.
+He is employed by a defense contractor as an Application Engineer.
 He is seeking to obtain a security clearance in connection with his employment.
+He has been working for his current employer since April 2011.